 What Should I Avoid When Picking a Platform?

-• Guaranteed Returns: Promotional claims that suggest risk-free profits.
+- Guaranteed Returns: Promotional claims that imply risk-free profits.

-If you’re choosing a wallet (not just an exchange), avoid setups that don’t give you a clear backup and recovery path (secure seed phrase storage, tested restore flow), wallets that don’t support the same networks your exchange uses for deposits/withdrawals, and products that blur who actually controls the private keys.
+If you’re choosing a wallet (not just an exchange), avoid setups that don’t provide a clear backup and recovery path, such as secure seed-phrase storage and a restore process you can test.
+Also avoid wallets that don’t support the same networks your exchange uses for deposits and withdrawals, and be cautious with products that blur who controls the private keys.

 Do your diligence on licensing, security posture, and user feedback before depositing any PHP or crypto.